meganm672/CTD-Cat-Pre-Work/README.md

 2. Run `npm install` to install all the dependencies
 3. Setup your `.env` file locally.
 In particular, you will need to setup `PORT` and `CAT_API_KEY` environment variables.
 4. Run `npm run start` to run locally
+5. Click on the link or go to  `http://localhost:3000`

 ## Deployed Site

 [Cool-Cats](https://cat-breed-app.onrender.com/)

 ## Images Of Cat Site
 Main Page:
 ![Alt text](images/CoolCats.png)